Beijing presses Didi to delist from U.S. over data security fears - sources | Technology

 SoftBank Vision Fund owns 21.5% of Didi, followed by Uber Technologies Inc with 12.8% and Tencent's 6.8%, according to a filing in June by Didi.
 If the privatization proceeds, shareholders would likely be offered at least the $14 per share IPO price, since a lower offer so soon after the June offering could prompt lawsuits or shareholder resistance, the report said, citing sources.

-As of Thursday's close, Didi's shares have fallen 42% to$8.11 since it went public in June.
+Shares of Didi, which have fallen 42% since it went public in June, were down 6.3% at $7.60.
 The company ran afoul of Chinese authorities when it pressed ahead with its New York listing, despite the regulator urging it to put it on hold while a cybersecurity review of its data practices was conducted, sources have told Reuters.

 Soon after, the CAC launched an investigation into Didi over its collection and use of personal data.
 It said data had been collected illegally.
 Didi responded at the time by saying it had stopped registering new users and would make changes to comply with rules on national security and personal data usage and would protect users' rights.